Maimuzamilhu/FastAPI_with_End-to-End_Projects/08 Project 6 AI Automated Website/README.md

    - go to main.py and setup your openai API

 ### Usage

-1. **Start the Flask Server**:
+:
-   - You can start the Flask server by running:
+   - You can start the fastapi server by running:

    ```bash
    python app.py